awsdocs/elb-classic-load-balancers-user-guide/doc_source/access-log-collection.md

 The name of the S3 bucket\.

 *prefix*
 The prefix \(logical hierarchy\) in the bucket\.
 If you don't specify a prefix, the logs are placed at the root level of the bucket\.
+The prefix that you specify must not include `AWSLogs`\.
+We add the portion of the file name starting with `AWSLogs` after the bucket name and prefix that you specify\.

 *aws\-account\-id*
 The AWS account ID of the owner\.